 Yiran Zhu did not take the task of choosing a university lightly.
 Obtaining a Master of Business Administration was very important to him, so he compared MBA programs offered around the world before making his decision.

 “What made Cape Breton University’s MBA program stand out was the focus on Community Economic Development,” says Yiran.
-“Many other programs focus on the generation of profit, but forget the importance of social and ecological effects behind the profit.
+“Many other programs focus on the generation of profit but forget the importance of social and ecological effects behind the profit.
 The MBA in CED at CBU offered very unique perspectives on the field of business.”

 After arriving from Beijing, China, Yiran settled in quickly to his new home, thankful that the weather wasn’t too warm.
 He says Cape Breton has been a great place to improve his English as there are so many native-English speakers on the island.
-“The reason I came to CBU is because I wanted to push myself out of my comfort zone and become a better version of myself,” says Yiran.
+“The reason I came to CBU is that I wanted to push myself out of my comfort zone and become a better version of myself,” says Yiran.
 “I think I have accomplished that during my time here.”

 This weekend, Yiran will be crossing the stage at convocation and celebrating everything he accomplished during his time at CBU.
 He says he wouldn’t have been able to do it without the support of his incredible professors, including Dr. Sahand Ashtab, Martin Moy and Gary Leech.
 “With the help of my professors I have taken my understanding to the next level,” says Yiran.
 “My knowledge of various financial activities in the business world has been enhanced thanks to their expertise.”